PraveenKumar0606/Datascience_Projects_2024/Airbnb Analysis/README.md

 ## Libraries/Modules needed for the project!

-Plotly, Seaborn - (To plot and visualize the data)
+Plotly - (To plot and visualize the data)

 Pandas - (To Clean and maipulate the data)